debops/debops/docs/external-certificates.rst

 You can create a custom script and store it in above directories as :file:`external/script` (permissions are not important).
-It will be copied to the remote host, made executable and run by the ``pki-realm`` script with the :file:`external/` directory as the current working directory.
+It will be copied to the remote host, made executable and run by the :program:`pki-realm` script with the :file:`external/` directory as the current working directory.
 You can use this to provide additional files needed by the Certificate Authority.
 The expected output of the script is a set of files mentioned above.